ipaqmaster/vfio/README.md

 5. Isolating the cores on the host that you pinned the guest to.
 I use the below to squeeze every last drop of low latency responsiveness on my VM:
 ```
-isolcpus= thread,range,to-isolate  # Tell the kernel to not schedule work onto these, as they will be the ones we pin QEMU to
+isolcpus=thread,range,to-isolate   # Tell the kernel to not schedule work onto these, as they will be the ones we pin QEMU to
 nohz_full=thread,range,to-isolate  # Tell the kernel to NOT send timer ticks to these cores, their only job will be QEMU so no need to check in.
 "Adaptive Ticks"
 rcu_nocbs=thread,range,to-isolate  # Tell the kernel to handle RCU callbacks for these on any other CPU but themselves.
 rqaffinity=remaining,host,threads  # Use these remaining host cores to handle all host IRQ/RCU
 rcu_nocb_poll                      # Enforce the above by polling only ever so often rather than having cores handle it themselves
 systemd.unified_cgroup_hierarchy=0 # Enables systemd v1 cgroups
 ```
-6. Passing in a real disk to your guest to boot from such as a dedicated NVME controller with the -pci argument will always perform much better than any QEMU disk method, even though this script creates an iothread per guest disk, you can't go wrong with raw NVME passthrough.
+6. Passing in a real disk to your guest to boot from like a dedicated NVMe controller with the `-pci` argument will always perform much better than any QEMU virtual disk method.
+Even though this script creates an iothread per guest disk you can't do better than raw controller passthrough.
+Especially NVMe.

-   The next closest contender would be a raw partition on the host passed as a virtio disk, or a raw.img file on a lightweight host FS such as ext4 (with a goal of minimizing overhead)
+   The next closest contender would be a raw partition on the host passed as a virtio disk.
+Then next up: A raw image file on a lightweight host FS such as ext4 (with a goal of minimizing overhead).

 ## Saving your Display Manager from being killed to unbind the guest card (Xorg) / General guest GPU pre-prep